-Say something embarrassing or funny.
+Say something humorous.
 Go here with caution.
 Remember it is “public funny” not “privately embarrassing.”
-The story of getting into trouble aschildren is different than the story of the groom’s ex-girlfriend.
-Before saying something, as all good comedians usually do… test the material.
+The story of getting into trouble as children is different than the story of the groom’s ex-girlfriend.
+Before saying something, as all good comedians should, you should test the material.
 Ask someone first.
 The most excited and nervous person during the best man’s toast is the groom.
-He is expected "The Roast," but on some level, he also wants to hear something good at that moment as well.
+He is expecting "The Roast," but on some level, he also wants to hear something good at that moment as well.

-From there, move towards the friendship.
-This is a chance for you to build back up whatever you said in point two.
-Here you will mention something about how long you have been friends (or brothers).
+From the humorous story, move towards your friendship.
+This is a chance for you to build back up from whatever you said in point two.
+Here is where you will mention something about how long you have been friends (or brothers/ family members).
 This is a time to compliment the groom, to praise him.
 In complimenting the groom, you are complimenting the family, the parents, and most importantly the bride.
 “She is a lucky person to be with this guy because…,” because of something you have seen or known for some time.
 Many times, this is something you have known for possibly years before the bride even came into the picture.
-In complimenting the groom, you in turn compliment yourself.
+In honoring the groom, you in turn honor yourself.
 If all you do is roast or rip the best man, the end result is about you.
 You are this guy’s best friend.
 If you are his Best man, then on some level, he has been your Best man.

 The close of the toast is a blessing, a wish for the future, good luck, prosperity, Mazel Tov, Cheers!
 Based on what you said in points 1, 2, and 3, land the plane in point 4.
 Wish for the couple for a future that is bright.
 Ask everyone in attendance to raise their glasses and wish all the best on the groom and his new bride.
 Show the groom and everyone else in attendance why you were chosen to be the best man.
 Follow the adage of “Do unto others…” Write the speech on some level as if you were wanting to hear this at your wedding.